 Other cases may be determined and announced later.
-Background papers on the cases listed above are provided in the Issues at AMUN Handbook.
+Background papers on the cases listed above are provided in the Issues at AMUN handbook.

 Students serve as both Justices and Advocates at AMUN.
-While Justices adjudicate the dispute, the Advocates present the arguments for the parties to the dispute.
+While Justices adjudicate the dispute, the Advocates present the arguments of the parties to the dispute.
 Advocates can also represent other interested groups who seek to submit an amicus curiae memorial.

-Amicus curiae memorials may be submitted by a Representative from any State or organization with an interest in the case.
-Such memorials may advocate the position of either the Applicant or the Respondent, other arguments based partially on each side's position(s), or another position not advocated by either party.
+Representatives may submit an amicus curiae memorial from any State or organization with an interest in the case.
+Such memorials may advocate the position of either the Applicant or the Respondent; other arguments based partially on each side's position(s); or another position not advocated by either party.

 The ICJ Justices and Advocates will be assisted by members of AMUN's Secretariat: the Director and Registrars of the Court.
-Secretariat responsibilities include the approval of cases for inclusion on the Court's docket, the review of memorials submitted to the Court, assisting in the preparation of the Court's docket, and the provision of any other assistance needed by ICJ Justices and Advocates.
+Secretariat responsibilities include approving cases for inclusion on the Court's docket, reviewing memorials submitted to the Court, assisting in the preparation of the Court's docket, and providing any other assistance needed by ICJ Justices and Advocates.

 The cases pre-selected by the AMUN Secretariat will form the substance of the Court's docket.
 The General Assembly or the Security Council may submit a request to the ICJ for an Advisory Opinion on a topic of international law.
-The Secretary-General, with, the advice of the Director, will decide whether such additional cases will be included on the Court's docket.
+The Secretary-General, with the advice of the Director, will decide whether to include additional cases on the Court's docket.